Khond people: Society

 The men usually forage or hunt in the forests.
-They also practise the podu system of shifting cultivation on the hill slopes where they grow different varieties of rice, lentils and vegetables.
+They also practice the podu system of shifting cultivation on the hill slopes where they grow different varieties of rice, lentils and vegetables.
 Women usually do all the household work from fetching water from the distant streams, cooking, serving food to each member of the household to assisting the men in cultivation, harvesting and sale of produce in the market.

 The Khond commonly practice clan exogamy.
 By custom, marriage must cross clan boundaries (a form of incest taboo).
 The clan is strictly exogamous, which means marriages are made outside the clan (yet still within the greater Khond population).
 The form of acquiring mate is often by negotiation.
 However, marriage by capture or elopement is also rarely practiced.
 For marriage bride price is paid to the parents of the bride by the groom, which is a striking feature of the Khonds.
 The bride price was traditionally paid in tiger pelts though now land or gold sovereigns are the usual mode of payment of bride price.

-Religious beliefs
+Religion

+According to the 2011 census, the Khond population of eight states accounts for 1,743,406 individuals.
+Among them, 90.19% are Hindu, 9.28% are Christian, while 2,578 are Muslim, 437 are Buddhist, 181 are Sikh, 89 are Jain, 3,151 follow other religions (primarily Nature worship), and 2,578 did not state any religious affiliation.